Seteeri/Particle/doc/FAQ.md

 **Does this roughly offer the same benefits that the old lisp machines provided?**

-I found this response by lispm to ChyrsaLisp to be relevant in regards to attempts at recreating Lisp Machines:
+This response by lispm to ChyrsaLisp might be relevant to attempts at recreating Lisp Machines:

 https://news.ycombinator.com/item?id=15466124